Ascend/ads/perception/point/components/README.md

 ## Description
-+ The folder contain some pytorch algorithm modules.
++ The folder contains some pytorch algorithm modules.